MicrosoftDocs/nav-content/dynamics-nav-app/service-how-setup-service-items.md

 ---
-    title: Overview of Setups for Service Items and Service Item Components | Microsoft Docs
+    title: Overview of Setups for Service Items and Service Item Components
     description: Learn about the things you must set up before you can use service items, including default values such as response time, contract discount percent, and service price group.
     services: project-madeira
     documentationcenter: ''